Removing colour pigments, aka Bleaching – Case Study

 Special pigmenting hair masks can also be used to help keep the intensity of the colour and nourish your hair.
 When using a mask, make sure you apply it once a week on warm, wet hair, put a shower cap (a plastic bag will also do) onto it and wrap it all in with a towel to keep the heat inside.
 Leave the hair mask on for 20 minutes and see the difference it will make.

 Any sort of chemical process performed on your hair can make it drier than before.
 If your ends are more prone to get dry, a tiny bit of hair oil applied on the ends only will help a lot to prevent split ends.

 We hope this article will help you understand better what goes on at a colour appointment and how you can protect your hair to minimise damage.
-Next time, we’ll show you another similar case study with Joey.
+Next time, we’ll show you another similar case study.
 Stay tuned.